 Did you make this recipe?
 Leave a review and a rating below, or tag us in your photos on Instagram!
 Alternatively, bookmark it in your browser or save to Pinterest for later.

 If you love our content, please consider supporting it by buying us a coffee.

 - 5 cloves garlic - finely chopped

 - 250 ml vegetable stock

-- 2 tbsp cornflour mixed with 3 tbsp cold water
+- 2 tablespoon cornflour mixed with 3 tablespoon cold water

 - 200 g vegan créme fraîche we use Oatly

 - 1 tablespoon fresh parsley - chopped

 - Melt the butter in a saucepan over a medium heat.2 tablespoon vegan butter